ahundt/deep-learning-jhu-cs-482-682/README.md

 5. Set the dropout layer to a dropout rate of
     - [0, 0.25, 0.5, 0.9, 1]

-6. Change the batch size:
+6. Change the batch size by a factor of:
      - [1/8x, 1x, 8x]

 7. Change the number of output channels in each convolution and the first Linear layer.